-Arrogant narcissistic people believe they know it all.
+Arrogant, narcissistic people believe they know it all.

-Confident people don’t believe they know it all they believe no matter what the situation they’ll be able to learn from mistakes to achieve the desired outcome with good intentions towards themselves and others.
+Confident people don’t believe they know it all they feel no matter what the situation they’ll be able to learn from mistakes to achieve the desired outcome with good intentions towards themselves and others.

 Creating your self- confidence and building your self-esteem isn’t must so narcissistic people no longer take you down with them.
 Confidence helps you attract the right people and avoid the wrong people.

 If you doubt your own abilities which most of us do after being around narcissists it limits our beliefs within ourselves, confidence isn’t going to come easily, yet if you work on it, you will achieve it.
-Believing in yourself, accepting and learning from mistakes helps you grow, knowing we all make mistakes and it’s ok to learn from them and go again, believing that so long as you keep going to get the desired outcome, and focus on the outcome you have the ability to find away.
+Believing in yourself, accepting and learning from mistakes helps you grow, knowing we all make mistakes and it’s ok to learn from them and go again, believing that so long as you keep going to get the desired outcome, and focus on the outcome, you have the ability to find a way.